 Even though the factories were fine, electrical and transportation systems weren’t, so production and delivery of components stopped, which caused assembly lines in the United States to halt as well.
 Wall Street traders sold off electronic firms, especially Dell, HP, and Apple.

 You wouldn’t think the United States would build microchip factories offshore in industries that were essential to its national and economic security.
 But low wages are irresistible to corporations.
 Also, many foreign countries are closer to sources of natural gas, which is declining at an alarming rate in North America.

 According to Jack Gerard, president and CEO of the American Chemistry Council, “ “Natural gas is a raw material for compounds used in thousands of consumer products — from agriculture, telecommunications and automobiles to pharmaceuticals…and food packaging.
 More than 96 percent of all manufactured goods are directly touched by chemistry.
 The industries that rely on chemistry together represent more than a quarter of the nation’s entire workforce.
 Unaffordable natural gas is driving away investment, crippling our manufacturing base, and reducing job opportunities.
 It is transferring to foreign countries the advanced research and technology desperately needed in order to compete on the world stage.
-In effect, our nation’s energy policy has become its de facto manufacturing and national-security policies as well.
+In effect, our nation’s energy policy has become its de facto manufacturing and national-security policies as well (Gerard 2005).